 The Cloud Security Alliance’s Consensus Assessment Initiative Questionnaire (CAIQ) is used by many organizations to assess their vendors’ cloud security controls.

 The CAIQ (pronounced “cake”) presents various yes or no questions that measure a cloud provider’s compliance with the Cloud Controls Matrix (CCM), which is the CSA’s cybersecurity control framework and considered a de facto standard for cloud computing.
 Essentially, the CAIQ is a questionnaire version of the CCM.
 It acts as a tool for bi-directional mapping between the two according to the controls that they adhere to.
 The Consensus Assessment Initiative Questionnaire (CAIQ) provides an industry-accepted security standard for any cloud consumer to assess the security capabilities of their cloud service provider.
 It requires infrastructure as a service (IaaS), platform as a service (PaaS) or software as a service (SaaS) cloud services to document their security controls.

-Founded in 2008, the Cloud Security Alliance (CSA) defines standards, certification and best practices to help ensure a secure cloud computing environment.
+Founded in 2008, the Cloud Security Alliance (CSA) defines standards, certifications and best practices to help ensure a secure cloud computing environment.
 It has over 80,000 members worldwide.

 The CCM is made up of 133 control objectives structured across 16 domains that cover key aspects of cloud technology.
 They include:

 - Application and Interface Security

 - Business Continuity Management and Operations Resilience

 - Data Security and Information Lifecycle Management

 - Encryption and Key Management